cureau/handbook/Mission Statement.md

 # Mission Statement

-## Our mission is to empower everyone to own their identity online.
+## Our mission is to multiply the joy & ease of giving & getting.

-We build a secure standard of identity for businesses to replace passwords, allowing users to have an authentic and personal relationship with the technology they use.
-Our core values guide our strategies and individual actions so that we create a company whose character is as radical as our product.
+We build elegant products and solutions for people who help others.
+These people work at foundations, governments, and non-profits.
+Giving and getting is among the most joyful of human experiences.
+We build products to multiply that joy and make it easy to raise funds and deliver impact.